mocs524/greybus-spec/source/bridged_phy.rst

 line count response.
 The response contains a one-byte value defining the number of lines managed by the controller, minus one.
-That is, a count value of zero represents a single GPIO line, while a (maximal) count value of 255 represents 256 lines.
-GPIOs shall be numbered sequentially starting at zero.
+That is, a count value of zero represents a single GPIO line, while a (maximal) count value of 255 represents 256 lines. <GYBS.R.0702.001>GPIOs shall be numbered sequentially starting at zero.</GYBS.R.0702.001>

 .. figtable::
     :nofig: